VIDEO GAME FAVS

 Explorers of Sky

-PMD: Red Rescue Team was my (surprisingly kinda grueling) introduction to roguelikes, so my childhood had a decent amount of getting jumped by monster houses and miserably failing to recruit legendaries
+PMD: Red Rescue Team was my (surprisingly kinda grueling) introduction to roguelikes, so my childhood had a decent amount of monster house jumpscares and miserable failures to recruit legendaries

-Grovyle we all love and support you ๐Ÿซก
+Grovyle we all love and support you 🫡

 Pokemon Snap

-first Pokemon game where you could see these little stinkers existing in their natural habitats, it was VERY cool back in the day. very fun to toss an apple directly at a Pokemon's head and quickly snap them being Pretty Cranky
+first Pokemon game where you could see these little stinkers existing in their natural habitats, it was very cool back in the day. love to launch apples directly at a Pokemon's head to make them cranky for the shot

-and after playing New Pokemon Snap, i still feel more fondly towards this game--one specific aspect that i love about this game is the (admittedly pretty limited) wonder-instilling exploration as you unlock new areas of the map. it's a relatively simple mechanic, but it's completely missing in the new game and that was one of the things i really wanted to see fleshed out and expanded upon ๐Ÿ˜” New Pokemon Snap is still good but they didn't cater it to ME
+after playing New Pokemon Snap, i still feel more fondly towards this game—one specific aspect that i love about this game is the (admittedly pretty limited) wonder-instilling exploration as you unlock new areas of the map. it's a relatively simple mechanic, but it's completely missing in the new game and that was one of the things i really wanted to see fleshed out and expanded upon 😔 New Pokemon Snap is still good but they didn't cater it to ME

 Pokemon White